SPARK DATA CENTER

 Positioned away from flight paths, but close to road transport and data fibre links, the facility is mounted on rubberised bearings to provide earthquake proofing.
 While its foundations stretch 19 metres down to the bedrock, the data center’s position on soft peat protects it from vibration – an important feature for data storage.

 Billed as one of New Zealand’s “safest and most secure” buildings, Spark’s data center was awarded a Tier 3 reliability rating from the Telecommunications Industry Association.
 This rating means customers can expect no more than 1.6 hours unplanned downtime a year.

 Balancing immediate returns and long-term value

-RLB’s work providing cost planning, estimating and value engineering helps data centre clients around the world.
-With fresh ideas and flawless execution, we help balance the immediate challenges of safety, security, efficiency and cost with a lens on the long term so our clients can scale their data centre assets over time.
+RLB’s work providing cost planning, estimating and value engineering helps data center clients around the world.
+With fresh ideas and flawless execution, we help balance the immediate challenges of safety, security, efficiency and cost with a lens on the long term so our clients can scale their data center assets over time.

 Sustainable energy saver

-Data centres house a vast number of servers, which is why cooling systems are responsible for up to 40% of data center energy consumption.
-The energy efficient cooling system at Spark Data Centre saves a street’s worth of energy – enough to power more than 45 homes – every year.
+Data centers house a vast number of servers, which is why cooling systems are responsible for up to 40% of data center energy consumption.
+The energy efficient cooling system at Spark Data Center saves a street’s worth of energy – enough to power more than 45 homes – every year.
 The system also reduces greenhouse gases by around 320,000 kilograms annually – equivalent to the emissions generated during 16 full flights between Auckland and Wellington.
-With a 60% lower energy footprint than its competitors, Spark Data Centre is a future-proofed, sustainable asset.
+With a 60% lower energy footprint than its competitors, Spark Data Center is a future-proofed, sustainable asset.